-11.136 --strict\wchar\size, --no\strict\wchar\size
+11.137 --strict wchar size, --no strict wchar size

-Checks whether or not the wide character size is consistent across all inputs.
+Checks whether or not the v ide character size is cons istent across al I inputs.

+Note -

+Deprecated in this release.

 The option --strict\wchar\size causes the linker to display an error message if the wide character size is not consistent across all inputs.
 This is the default.